christianmoya/Expected_Income_After_College/README.md

 <b>US News & Reports</b> offered school rankings.
 Because not all schools fell on the list, we had to bin the schools into groups of 50, and signify if a school was not in the top 250 list.

 For our target, we find that only about 10% of schools actually have an expected income of $60,000 or more. <i>Additional distributions for our features can be found in the Colleges_EDA notebook.</i>

+## Data Preparation (College_Data_Preparation_and_Model)
+Because data came from multiple sources, a number of colleges varied in the spelling of their name (eg. Columbia University vs. Columbia College in the City of New York).
+This meant that DataFrames did not merge as smoothly as I'd hope, hence missing values in some columns.
+In the notebook, we actually deal with null values two different ways to test which might have a better recall score.

+## Model (College_Data_Preparation_and_Model)
+Because my predictive target is binary, I chose to go with a LogisticRegression model using Scikit Learn.
+After toying with test size and class weights, I moved over to a LogisticRegression model using statsmodels.
+Doing so allowed me to find the coefficients for each feature and narrow down the features based on p-value.

+## Evaluate (College_Data_Preparation_and_Model)
+Baseline model had an AUC score of .796, an accuracy score of 91%, and a recall score of 22%.
+This is problematic, because recall is more important, given we would want to classify false if they are false.
+It would just be sad if a student went to a school, thinking they're supposed to make $60,000, but they don't.
+It would be a surprise and delight if someone went to  a school, thinking it didn't classify with an expected income of $60,000, but it actually is.

+After multiple iterations.
+We have an AUC score of .929, an accuracy score of 95.3% and a recall score of 72.0%.

+## Conclusion
+Based on our model, we found the features with the most impact on expected early career salary were non-resident enrollment, school rank (top 50 and top 100), engineering school, liberal arts, and for sports fans.
+Research universities had a negative impact on our value.
+With that, we would recommend that students, no matter what school they go to, do the following:
+1. Gain a global perspective: learn from people that have different experiences than you.
+2. Join a sport, and gain some school spirit.
+That can really build your network.